 CompTIA outlines several security threats that can come from IoT devices.
 Network service disruptions, data theft, and service and data manipulation make up most of them.
 All it takes to shut down essential services like electricity is for someone to gain control of an IoT device.
 Cyberwars may increase as utilities and vital industries, such as agriculture, become more connected through the Internet of Things.

-As a result, the need for enhanced security features and monitoring will only go up.
+As a result, the need for enhanced security features and enterprise network monitoring will only go up.
 Ironically, technology may have to monitor itself as humans rely more on detection and threat intelligence systems.
 More layers of verification and authentication are already being seen on smart devices and internet-based services.

 However, robust security standards for IoT devices will likely continue to evolve.
 Public and private organizations, as well as individuals, will need to be less casual about online connectivity.
 They’ll need to think through ways to protect their data and what devices they should connect.
 Mapping out recovery plans for cyberattacks and data breaches will become an additional priority for connected organizations and individuals.